Buddha’s Birthday in South Korea // The Complete 2025 Guide

 When is Buddha’s Birthday in South Korea?

-Buddha’s Birthday is celebrated the eighth day of the fourth Lunar month of the Lunar Calendar.
+Buddha’s Birthday is celebrated on the eighth day of the fourth Lunar month of the Lunar Calendar.

 Since the date of Buddha’s birthday celebration follows the Lunar Calendar, it changes every year.